-Lauren Carr has an MFA in 3D Animation from Pratt Institute, Brooklyn, New York.
-After receiving her MFA in 2000, Lauren taught Autodesk Maya to the traditional animators at DreamWorks Feature Animation in Glendale, CA.
+Professor Lauren Carr has an MFA in 3D Animation from Pratt Institute, Brooklyn, New York.
+After receiving her MFA in 2000, Professor Carr taught Autodesk Maya to the traditional animators at DreamWorks Feature Animation in Glendale, CA.

-Professor Carr transitioned to a technical director in the crowd simulation department during the production of "Spirit" at DreamWorks.
+Professor Carr became a crowd simulation technical director during the production of "Spirit" at DreamWorks SKG.
 Professor Carr later worked for Sony Pictures Imageworks as a character rigger on the Oscar-winning animated short, "Chubb Chubbs."

-Professor Carr rigged the Night Crawler in "X-Men 2" at Kodak's Cinesite in Hollywood, California.
+Professor Carr proceeded to work on "X-Men 2" at Kodak's Cinesite in Hollywood, California, rigging the Night Crawler character.
 Following Cinesite, Professor Carr was a character technical director on "Chicken Little," "Meet The Robinsons," "American Dog" / "Bolt," "Christmas Carol" and "Tangled" at Disney Feature Animation in Burbank, CA.